ThomasRanvier/cnn_style_transfer/README.md

 and Super-Resolution](https://arxiv.org/pdf/1603.08155.pdf)

 Johnson et al. use two networks for their style transfer model:
 * A *loss network* (VGG-16), which is pre-trained for image classification and defines the perceptual loss that measures perceptual differences in content and style between images.
-This network is fixed during training.
+This network is fixed during training (all requires_grad are changed to False).
 * An *image transformation network*, which is an auto-encoder that transform an input image into a stylized output image.
 Network exact architecture can be found [here](https://cs.stanford.edu/people/jcjohns/papers/fast-style/fast-style-supp.pdf).